 The College is committed to providing reasonable accommodations to individuals with disabilities.
 The professions for which the College offers programs, however, may have cognitive, sensory, affective and psychomotor functional requirements that are essential for the delivery of safe, effective care.
 Thus, individuals must be able to meet these functional requirements, with or without reasonable accommodation in order to participate in the College's programs.
-For example, the functional abilities that are essential to engage in the practice of nursing and the health sciences, and which are required to be met (with or without reasonable accommodations) to participate in the College's nursing and health sciences programs derive from the list of Functional Abilities Essential for Competent Nursing Practice, developed by the National Council of State Boards of Nursing.
-Students and potential students should consult with the Dean of Enrollment Management for information on the functional abilities essential to the practice of professions for which the College offers programs.
+The functional abilities that are essential to engage in the practice of nursing and the health sciences, and which are required to be met (with or without reasonable accommodations) to participate in the College's nursing and health sciences programs are listed in the College Catalog under "Clinical Performance Standards".